-Allow users to switch editors – Here user can change the default editor settings if kept Yes.
+Allow users to switch editors – Here users can change the default editor settings if kept Yes.
 Also, update a few URLs in this section for which you can refer the E-Book as it will be of great help to rank on search engines.

 - Discussion Settings: You can tick all options defined under the headings “Default Article Settings” & ” Email me whenever”.
 Further, these settings are best as given in the E-Book, if you want to change it according to your needs then you can.

 - Media Settings: These settings are for the images and files used for the blogs must be kept the default.